nanoc/nanoc/README.md

 # nanoc

-nanoc is a flexible static site generator written in Ruby.
+nanoc is a flexible static-site generator written in Ruby.
 See the [nanoc web site](http://nanoc.ws) for more information.

 **Please take a moment and [donate](http://pledgie.com/campaigns/9282) to nanoc.
 A lot of time has gone into developing nanoc, and I would like to keep it going.
 Your support will ensure that nanoc will continue to improve.**